 Today I started taking the training courses for the Certified Ethical Hacker training.
 Until today, I’ve been working on reading through the manuals and other books.
 I wanted to write about it, just to lock some of the training to a point in time for my memory.
 The online training is a little kludgy on how they approach things.
 You have to sign up for four accounts – your video training account, your transcender account (which doesn’t work on OSX/Chrome combo, so I’ll need to troubleshoot that), a site for your courseware to download (I’m still downloading, about 30GB or more), and the virtual labs account.

-Getting all this stuff together, wasn’t fun and a constant sign-up and configure that took up half the day.
-Since this certification has been around for years, I figured everything would be more streamlined with ease of use and a focus of open source software.
-The open source side is important since most of the tools they are training you on are open source packages.
-However, requiring close sourced software to read the PDFs – that’s just annoying compared to everything else.
+Getting all this stuff together wasn’t fun, and a constant sign-up and configure that took up half the day.
+Since this certification has been around for years, I figured everything would be more streamlined with ease of use and a focus on open-source software.
+The open-source side is important since most of the tools they are training you on are open-source packages.
+However, requiring close-sourced software to read the PDFs – that’s just annoying compared to everything else.

 The streaming solution isn’t optimal, but so far it works well enough.
 I didn’t notice at first, but when you mark a module complete it auto-starts the next module.
 That is slightly annoying especially since they didn’t warn you.
 The instructor in the videos is good.
-He explains things in a well thought out manner.
-I’ve made it through three videos – finishing on the introduction to ethical hacking module.
+He explains things in a well-thought-out manner.
+I’ve made it through three videos – finishing the introduction to the ethical hacking module.

-In this module they explained the types of hackers, different types of pen testing, the big hacking incidents of 2014, the steps in a pen test, and international hacking laws.
-All in all it was a good day.
-Most of the the items covered I was already aware of, but it was a good refresher.
+In this module, they explained the types of hackers, different types of pen testing, the big hacking incidents of 2014, the steps in a pen test, and international hacking laws.
+All in all, it was a good day.
+Most of the items covered I was already aware of, but it was a good refresher.